By Tony Attwood

 Actually, I want to break off for a moment, and think about that banning by radio stations.
 The notion presumably is that people will find what they take to be a pro-drugs song as offensive, and an encouragement to break the law.
 Really?
 Were there really any people who heard Rainy Day and thought, “oh, I’ve never tried dope – let’s have a go”.
 I doubt it.

-So, what to make of it as a piece of music?
+So, leaving that aside, what to make of it as a piece of music?
 Well, apart from the accompaniment, in one sense, not much.
 The shouting of “Yes they will” is amusing for a couple of listens, and then becomes just plain annoying and painful.
 The lyrics go nowhere in particular…

 Well, they’ll stone you when you’re trying to be so good